acbelle08/sequana_invoicing_public/readme.md

   --input INPUT  The .csv file containing the credit invoice details.
 ```

-This subcommand uses the same input file as the `create_credit_invoices` command.
-The program will look up the invoices according to user and payable amount and set the paid status to True.
+This subcommand uses the same input file as the `set_invoices_sent` command.
+The program will look up the invoices according to ID and set the paid status to True.

-Upon setting the paid status of the invoice to True the credit will become available to the user and will be used to pay standard invoices that are created after the credit has become available (not before).
+Upon setting the paid status of a credit invoice to True, the credit will become available to the user and will be used to pay standard invoices that are created after the credit has become available (not before).

 ## Making new users
 If a user does not exist in the database for a standard invoice that you are trying to create you will be prompted to enter in the information to create a new user on the command line.